 Supposedly, you implemented an ERP system in your company and you want to find out what effect it had on the performance of the employees; you will probably look at the revenue and profits of the company.
-If you notice an increment in revenue and profits of the company, you may conclude that ERP led to the increase in the performance of your employees.
+If you notice an increment in revenue and profits of the company, you may conclude that ERP led to an increase in the performance of your employees.
 This conclusion can’t be held true owing to its subjective characteristics.
 It could be possible that your employees worked harder than before and it wasn’t actually the ERP that led to the profit.
-If you form a decision based on realistic and foolproof evidences, the probability of going wrong diminishes.
+If you form a decision based on realistic and foolproof pieces of evidence, the probability of going wrong diminishes.

 There has been a lot of research on evidence-based decision making in business schools but the application of the concept has remained limited.
 Moreover, HR personnel have no motivation or incentives to follow evidence-based management.
-Managers are expected to act fast rather than use evidences and slow the pace of decision-making process.
+Managers are expected to act fast rather than use evidence and slow the pace of the decision-making process.
 Some managers feel that it overpowers their judgment ability.
 They also feel that collecting evidence is a time-consuming process and does not guarantee results.
 With so much routine work piled up, management hardly cares about accuracy and analysis.

-Evidence-based management is conscientious, explicit and judicious use of four sources of information.
+Evidence-based management is the conscientious, explicit and judicious use of four sources of information.
 Conscientious refers to diligent work put in by the managers in pursuing it; explicit refers to jotting down and discussing the information being worked upon and judicious refers to critical judgments on the reliability of the evidence.